scikit-learn/enhancement_proposals/slep018/proposal.rst

    # X_trans_df is a pandas DataFrame
    X_trans_df = scalar.transform(X_df)

 The index of the output DataFrame must match the index of the input.
-For this SLEP, ``set_output`` will only configure the container for dense output.
-If an transformer returns sparse data, ``set_output`` will not influence the output container.
+For this SLEP, ``set_output`` will only configure the output for dense data.
+If a transformer returns sparse data, then ``transform`` will error if ``set_output`` is to "pandas".

 For a pipeline, calling ``set_output`` on the pipeline will configure all steps in the pipeline::